Moduli of hybrid curves I: Variations of canonical measures

-The space $A'$ contains $A$ and cycles which can be deformed to a cycle on a component $C_v$ of $S_0$.
-Since the elements of $A$ vanish in $S_0$, the pairing between $A$ and cycles in any $C_v$ is trivial, and the result follows. \end{proof}
+The vanishing cycles $a_e$ are disjoint for $\bp$ close to $0\in B$, and their self-intersections are zero, which shows the second claim.
+The space $A'$ contains $A$ and all cycles which can be deformed to a cycle on a component of $S_0$.
+The elements of $A$ vanish in $S_0$, the pairing between $A$ and cycles in any $C_v$ is thus trivial, and the last claim follows. \end{proof}

 It follows that the intersection pairing involving vanishing cycles reduces to a pairing $A \times \Bigl(H_1(\rsf_{\bp}, \Z)/A'\Bigr) \rightarrow \Z$.